rya-sge/access-denied/_posts/2026-09-17-aztec-randomness-notes-oracle-unconstrained.md

 The first two are the ones this article is about; the others are worth a sentence each.

 **Ephemeral keys.** Each message to a recipient is encrypted with a shared secret derived from a fresh ephemeral key pair and the recipient's public key.
+The key pair lives on **Grumpkin**, the elliptic curve Aztec uses for every account key: nullifier keys, viewing keys, tagging keys and the ephemeral keys of message encryption are all Grumpkin scalars, and the corresponding public keys are Grumpkin points.
+Grumpkin is the curve *embedded* in BN254, the curve the proofs are made over, and the two are defined so that their fields cross: Grumpkin's points have coordinates in `Fr`, the BN254 scalar field that every Noir `Field` belongs to, while Grumpkin's own scalars, the values a point is multiplied by, live in `Fq`, the BN254 base field.
+That crossing is what makes elliptic-curve arithmetic cheap inside a circuit: adding two Grumpkin points is native `Field` arithmetic, with no emulation of a foreign field.
+The price is that a Grumpkin scalar does not fit in a `Field`, since `Fq` is slightly larger than `Fr`; Noir's `EmbeddedCurveScalar` therefore carries it as two 128-bit limbs, `lo` and `hi`.

-The ephemeral secret is `EmbeddedCurveScalar::from_field(random())`, and the framework notes a `@todo`: the randomness is drawn from the BN254 scalar field `Fr` rather than the full domain `Fq` of the Grumpkin scalar, so a small part of the key space is never used.
+The ephemeral secret is `EmbeddedCurveScalar::from_field(random())`, and this is where the framework notes a `@todo`: `random()` returns a `Field`, an element of `Fr`, so the scalar it becomes is always below `r` and the values between `r` and `q` are never drawn.
+The excluded range is `q − r`, about 2^127 keys out of about 2^254, a fraction near 2^-127 of the key space.
 That is a uniformity remark, not a weakness an attacker can use.
 The library's tests mock the oracle to return `0` and check that the resulting key is rejected ("point at infinity"), which is the one degenerate value the code guards against.

 **Padding.** A ciphertext has a fixed length, and the content fields are masked with Poseidon2-derived values so they look uniformly random.
 Padding the remainder with zeros would reveal the length of the content; padding it with `random()` makes a two-field message and a ten-field message indistinguishable.